Plastic Fabrication Services for Precision, Finish Quality, and Repeatability

 How Projects Run

-If the project is high-visibility or high-risk, we’ll recommend prototyping to validate seams, finish level, fit, and handling before committing to full production.
+If the project is high-visibility or high-risk, we will recommend prototyping to validate seams, finish level, fit, and handling before committing to full production.

 Materials We Work With

-We fabricate a wide range of plastics and sheet goods, including acrylic (PMMA), polycarbonate, HDPE, UHMW, PVC, ABS, and related materials.
+We fabricate a wide range of plastics and sheet goods, including acrylic (PMMA), Tru Vue Optium Museum Acrylic, polycarbonate, HDPE, UHMW, PVC, ABS, and related materials.
 Material selection is driven by clarity, impact resistance, wear, chemical exposure, temperature, and finish requirements.
-If you have a specific material requirement, we’ll confirm suitability and availability for the application.
+If you have a specific material requirement, we will confirm suitability and availability for the application.

 Providing clear inputs helps us respond quickly and accurately.